mizrael/davidguida.net/src/_posts/2013-09-13-hexagons-hexagons-everywhere.md

 ---
 I feel bored.
 Sometimes I feel so bored that I start walking around as if I were on a tiled map.
 And sometimes I like to switch from rectangular to hex-shaped tiles 😀

-I&#8217;ve started working on a hex-based map renderer, just because, as I said.
-I&#8217;m bored.
+I've started working on a hex-based map renderer, just because, as I said.
+I'm bored.

-Here&#8217;re the results so far:
+Here're the results so far:

 [<img loading="lazy" class="aligncenter size-medium wp-image-275" alt="Senza nome" src="/assets/uploads/2013/09/Senza-nome-300x220.png" width="300" height="220" />](/assets/uploads/2013/09/Senza-nome.png)